-- Observe that these medications are being taken correctly. - Visitors and/or family members should not be able to access these types of medications. - These types of medication should be kept under lock and key. - You must ask the pharmacist if the medication is a controlled substance.
+- Observe that these medications are being taken . - Visitors and/or family members should not be able to access these types of medications. - These types of medication should be kept under - You must ask the pharmacist if the medication is a controlled substance.
 If so, it must be inventoried every 30 days and recorded (unless the patient is able to self-administer medications).